 The increasing frequency and complexity of natural hazards poses a challenge for community resilience.
 Communication and education of risk mitigation strategies play an essential role in building and maintaining resilience through preparation and planning by residents.

-The aim has been to identify barriers and enablers in residents’ decision making, preparing, and planning.
-The project is examining residents’ intended use of different types of triggers for action during hazards; for example, when to start evacuating and what information source to use.
-It is investigating why some residents form a better quality household plan with safer intended triggers than other residents.
+This project, now in its utilisation phase, has combined expertise in communication, social and consumer psychology, and disaster and emergency management.
+It identified barriers and enablers in residents’ decision making, preparing, and planning by examining residents’ intended use of different types of triggers for action during hazards.
+This included when to start evacuating and what information source to use, with the aim of trying to understand why some residents form a better-quality household plan with safer intended triggers than other residents.

 |27 Oct 2014||Understanding behavioural responses to earthquake shaking using injury data||earthquake, response, risk management|

 |10 Apr 2015||Improving the Role of Hazard Communications 2015 NSW RAF Presentation||1.76 MB (1.76 MB)||communication, planning, response|

 |15 Sep 2015||Communications and Warnings||0 bytes (0 bytes)||communication, multi-hazard, warnings|

 |17 May 2016||Increasing preparedness and planning amongst residents of hazard prone areas||1.05 MB (1.05 MB)||communication, planning, warnings|